OsaidM/vscode_tasks_automation/README.md

   select the type of task to run, but please be careful of django task where it assumes your Environment inside a folder 2 levels behind, you can change it later if desired.

+## To Add your tasks on the user level for each workspace or folder you open, then you need to add tasks.json to this path "C:\Users\yourusername\AppData\Roaming\Code\User".